We were on the road early on the morning of day 4, leaving Höfn behind us, as we had to reach Egilsstaðir before dark.

 I must say that of all the vacations I have had in my life, I have never seen such beautiful scenery - the mountains, fjords and glaciers of Iceland are so beautiful, along with the absence of crowds and the ease of driving, make this lovely country one I will certainly visit again!

-The rugged North Atlantic in action!
+The rugged North Atlantic Ocean

 An almost deserted beach in East Iceland

 We had to press on to get to the town of Egilsstaðir and left the ocean behind us and headed inland.

 River and Mountains